awsdocs/amazon-connect-admin-guide/doc_source/additional-resources.md

 The [Amazon Connect Participant Service API](https://docs.aws.amazon.com/connect-participant/latest/APIReference/Welcome.html) provides details about the APIs used by chat participants, such as agents and customers\.

-## Amazon AppIntegrations API \(Preview\)<a name="appintegrations-api"></a>
+## Amazon AppIntegrations API<a name="appintegrations-api"></a>

-The [Amazon AppIntegrations Service API Reference \(Preview\)](https://docs.aws.amazon.com/appintegrations/latest/APIReference/Welcome.html) which enables you to access and configure AppIntegrations associations programmatically with Amazon Connect instances\.
+The [Amazon AppIntegrations Service API Reference](https://docs.aws.amazon.com/appintegrations/latest/APIReference/Welcome.html) which enables you to access and configure AppIntegrations associations programmatically with Amazon Connect instances\.

 ## Contact Lens for Amazon Connect API<a name="contactlens-api"></a>